malloc82/Emacs-Config/elpa/magit-90141025/README.md

 For more details consult the Magit user manual.
 You can read it with
 <kbd>C-u C-h i magit.info</kbd> or [on the web][manual].

-We can also strongly recommend [this][mastering-intro] introduction from the Mastering Emacs blog.
+We can also recommend [this][mastering-intro] introduction from the Mastering Emacs blog.
 It even describes some new features that are not yet documented in the manual.

 Magit also has a [website][website].

 Getting Help
 ============

-When something breaks *please* see the
+When something breaks please see the [FAQ][faq].
-[curated list of known issues][knownissues] and the [FAQ][faq].
 If that doesn't help check the list of [all open issues][issues].

 If everything else fails please open a [new issue][issues] or ask for help on the [mailing list][group].